TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Contest Problem

 Heart disease is the first leading cause of death in the US, according to the 2021 CDC Mortality Report~\cite{ahmad2022provisional}.
 VF and VT are two types of life-threatening ventricular arrhythmias (VAs), which are the main cause of SCD~\cite{santini2007primary, adabag2010sudden}.
 More than 60\% of deaths from cardiovascular disease are from out-of-hospital SCD~\cite{adabag2010sudden}.
 It is caused by a malfunction in the heart's electrical system that can occur when the lower chambers of the heart suddenly start beating in an uncoordinated fashion, preventing the heart from pumping blood out to the lungs and body~\cite{adabag2010sudden}.
 Unless the heart is shocked back into normal rhythm, the patient rarely survives.

 People at high risk of SCD rely on ICDs instead of Automated External Defibrillator (AED) to deliver proper and in-time defibrillation treatment when experiencing life-threatening VAs.
 ICD is a small device implanted typically under the skin in the left upper chest and is programmed to release defibrillation (i.e., electrical shock) therapy on VT and VF to restore rhythm back to normal.
 The early and in-time diagnosis and treatment of life-threatening VAs can increase the chances of survival.

-However, current detection methods on ICDs count on a wide variety of criteria obtained from clinical trials, and there are hundreds of programmable criteria parameters affecting the defibrillation delivery decision~\cite{zanker2016tachycardia, madhavan2013optimal}.
+However, current detection methods on ICDs are just simple rule-based detection, which has not been updated for several decades.
+The VA detection approach is based on a wide variety of criteria obtained from clinical trials, and there are hundreds of programmable criteria parameters affecting the defibrillation delivery decision~\cite{zanker2016tachycardia, madhavan2013optimal}.
+To obtain optimal VA detection performances, physicians must make much effort to adjust those parameters based on their experiences through frequent follow-ups.
+This parameter adjustment process also causes a high economic burden for patients.

 Automatic detection with less expertise involved in ICDs can further improve detection performances and reduce the workload from physicians in criteria design and parameter adjustment~\cite{acharya2018automated, jia2021ijcai}.
+Detection methods based on artificial intelligence and machine learning (AI/ML) have demonstrated the potential to revolutionize ICD detection.
 The invocation of AI/ML can potentially revolutionize ICD design by extracting features not easily identifiable by or even unknown to human experts.
+The design process also reduces the dependency on domain expertise.
+In this case, AI/ML-based VA detection on ICDs could significantly improve the clinical outcomes of ICD recipients from both treatment and economy perspectives.